ellington-project/ellington/README.md

 Audio data can be found in `data/flac` and `data/mp3` for flac and mp3 test data, respectively.
 All audio data is open source, royalty free, and sourced from archive.org.
 See my [archive.org favourites](https://archive.org/details/fav-harries_adam) for more good royalty free audio files.

+Test data is managed using *git lfs*.
+This may require extra effort to download

 ## Feature Targets

 **0.1.0-alpha** (current master):